 The new notes will evidence the same debt as the old notes and will rank equally with the old notes.
-The same indenture will govern both the old notes and the new notes and the new notes.
+The same indenture will govern both the old notes and the new notes.
 We refer to the old notes and the new notes together as the "notes."